thomasboyt/thomasboyt.github.com/extras/2013-12-12-using-reactjs-as-a-backbone-view.md

 Instead of teaching the basics of React in this post, I'll pass that responsibility to the [excellent React tutorial](http://facebook.github.io/react/docs/tutorial.html).
 It's a bit long, but give it a skim before continuing!

-## Using a component from a Backbone view
+## Rendering a component from a Backbone view

 Let's create a very basic component: a link that fires an event when clicked.
 We'd like to render this component as part of a Backbone view, rather than use it on its own.
 The component is easy enough to create: